-Camp Pendleton firefighters extinguish nearly 300 wildland fires on base annually.
-More than 24,062 acres of land burned last year which is twice as much as in 2013 according to Robert Johnson, Deputy Chief for Fire Prevention at Camp Pendleton’s Security & Emergency Services Station.
+Camp Pendleton firefighters extinguish approximately 101 wildland fires on base annually.
+More than 6,743 acres of land burned last year in 2019 according to Robert Johnson, Deputy Chief for Fire Prevention at Camp Pendleton’s Security & Emergency Services Station.

 Fire prevention measures